International Fund for Saving the Aral Sea

 The International Fund for Saving the Aral Sea (IFAS) is an intergovernmental organization that was established in accordance with the decision of the Heads of State of Central Asia in 1993.
-The primary goal of IFAS is to finance and support collaborative initiatives and ecological and scientific-practical projects aimed at restoring areas affected by the Aral Sea disaster and addressing the regional socio-economic challenges, while taking into account the interests of all countries in the region.
+The primary goal of IFAS is to finance and support collaborative initiatives and ecological and scientific-practical projects aimed at mitigating the catastrophic environmental and human impacts caused by the Aral Sea's desiccation, attributed to unsustainable irrigation practices during the Soviet era.

 History

-On 23 June 1990, the Central Asian leaders issued a joint statement in Almaty, acknowledging the environmental crisis and calling for collective action to restore ecological balance.
+On 23 June 1990 the Central Asian leaders issued a joint statement in Almaty, Kazakhstan, acknowledging the environmental crisis regarding the Aral Sea, calling for collective action to restore ecological balance.
 This led to the creation of an inter-republican commission and the foundation of the Fund to assist the affected populations.

-In 1992, President Nursultan Nazarbayev of Kazakhstan called on regional leaders to unite in mitigating the negative impact of the Aral Sea's shrinking.
-On 4 January 1993, President of Kazakhstan, President Askar Akayev of Kyrgyzstan, Chairman of the Supreme Council of Tajikistan Emomali Rakhmonov, President Islam Karimov of Uzbekistan, and President Saparmurat Niyazov of Turkmenistan assembled in Tashkent, Uzbekistan.
+Two years later President Nursultan Nazarbayev of Kazakhstan called on regional leaders to unite in stopping the Aral Sea's shrinking.
+On 4 January 1993 the Nazarbayev, President Askar Akayev of Kyrgyzstan, Chairman of the Supreme Council of Tajikistan Emomali Rakhmonov, President Islam Karimov of Uzbekistan, and President Saparmurat Niyazov of Turkmenistan assembled in Tashkent, Uzbekistan.
 The leaders discussed key issues posed by the Aral Sea such as price policies, communication development, energy supply, and the environmental challenges.

-Recognizing their shared concerns and interests, members agreed to adopt a collective approach to address the Aral Sea crisis.
-This initiative was formalized in the joint communiqué of the Heads of State of Central Asia and on 26 March 1993 the Agreement on Joint Actions was signed in Kyzylorda, which formally established the International Fund for Saving the Aral Sea (IFAS).
-As part of the agreement, President Nazarbayev was elected as the first president of the Fund.
+Establishing shared concerns and interests, the members adopted a collective approach to address the Aral Sea crisis.
+This initiative was formalized in the joint communiqué of the Heads of State of Central Asia.
+On 26 March 1993 the Agreement on Joint Actions was signed in Kyzylorda, which officially established the International Fund for Saving the Aral Sea (IFAS).
+Nazarbayev was elected as the first president of the Fund.

 Mission

-IFAS emerged as a necessity to mitigate the catastrophic environmental and human impacts caused by the Aral Sea's desiccation, attributed to unsustainable irrigation practices during the Soviet era.
-The fund's founding aimed to ensure equitable distribution of water resources among the Aral Sea Basin countries while addressing ecological rehabilitation and economic challenges.
-Early efforts included restoring delta ecosystems, controlling desertification from the exposed seabed, and reducing salt and dust storms that had devastating regional and global impacts.
+IFAS aimed to ensure equitable distribution of water resources among the Aral Sea Basin countries while addressing ecological rehabilitation and economic challenges.
+Preliminary efforts included restoring delta ecosystems, slowing desertification from the exposed seabed, and reducing salt and dust storms that had devastating regional and global impacts.

-IFAS also serves as a hub for collaboration, facilitating research, securing international funding, and establishing partnerships with global organizations to support sustainable development goals.
-In addition, IFAS works on capacity-building programs for regional stakeholders, strengthening water management capabilities through training and research.
-By integrating modern technologies and fostering knowledge exchange, IFAS continues to support the sustainable development of the Aral Sea region.
+IFAS also serves as a hub for collaboration, facilitating research, securing international funding, and fostering partnerships with global organizations to support sustainable development goals.
+Additionally IFAS works on capacity-building programs for regional stakeholders, strengthening water management capabilities through training and research.